unkhz/almost-static-site/README.md

 npm install
 ```

 Build and server are run with default gulp task.
-Only thing you have to define is the site configuration (and data) to be used for the build.
+The only thing you have to define is the site module to be built.
 That is done with --site option.

 ```bash
 gulp --site example/demo
 ```

-The server port is configured in the configuration file of the specified site e.g. example/demo/config.js.
+The server port is configured in the configuration file of the specified site module e.g. example/demo/config.js.

 ```bash
 open http://localhost:5000/
 ```

 You may want to use another configuration.
-The site configuration defaults to config.js inside the site folder.
-If a file is specified instead of the folder, it will be used as the configuration module.
+The build will first try to read the option as the path to the configuration file.
+If that does not work, it will default to using file config.js inside the folder.

 ```bash
 gulp --site example/demo/config-production.js